fmang/opustags/README.md

 file.
 No under-the-cover operation like writing "edited with opustags" or timestamp tagging will ever be performed.

+opustags is tag-agnostic: you can write arbitrary key-value tags, and none of them will be treated specially.
+After all, common tags like TITLE or ARTIST are nothing more than conventions.

 It currently has the following limitations:

 - The total size of all tags cannot exceed 64 kB, the maximum size of one Ogg page.